Ash Hill

 The estate passed out of the Weldon family to P.M.
 Lindsay in 1911.
 Captain Lindsay sold Ash Hill to Mrs. Denny Johnson in 1946.

 After Denise Johnson bought the property in 1946 she ran it as a successful stud, and she was a successful point-to-point rider with over 50 wins to her name.
 In 1956 she married Stado Johnson.
-After many falls she was told to "take up a safer sport then point-to point riding" by her doctor, she took up 3-day eventing and represented Ireland at an international level.
+After many falls she was told to "take up a safer sport than point-to point riding" by her doctor, she took up 3-day eventing and represented Ireland at an international level.